alexvasilkov/GradleGitDependenciesPlugin/README.md

                 path: '[Path within repo url, i.e. /trunk/library/.
 Optional]',
                 rev: [Revision number.
 Required],
                 username: '[Username to access repo.
 Optional]',
                 password: '[Password.
-Optional]'
+Optional]',
+                addDependency: [Whether to add project dependency or not.
+Optional, true by default]

         git name: '[Git dependency name.
 Required]',
                 url: '[Git repository url.
 Required]',
                 path: '[Path within repo which should be added as dependency, i.e. /library/.
-Optional.]',
+Optional]',
                 commit: '[Commit id of any length.
 Required]',
                 username: '[Username to access repo.
 Optional]',
                 password: '[Password.
-Optional]'
-    }
+Optional]',
+                addDependency: [Whether to add project dependency or not.
+Optional, true by default] }

 If there were no username specified (like shown above), than plugin will look